Klaytn 문서 아카이브

 This section shows how to upgrade the ServiceChain binary.

 NOTE Upgrading ServiceChain binaries may be irreversible and backward-incompatible, meaning you cannot downgrade to an older version.
 Refer to the release notes for more details.
-For example, the Klaytn v1.9.0 release note says:
+For example, the says:

 NOTE: This version updates the version of the database to support snapshot sync.
 You cannot downgrade to the older versions with existing data after updating to v1.9.0.